khakhalin/notes/keywords/pandas.md

 * We can also do `df_left2 = pd.merge(df_left, df_right, ...)`.
 * `how` is one of the following: `inner` (default), `outer`, `left`, `right`.
+* If `on` is left empty (None), merges on all columns that are found in both dataframes (unless joining on indexes is invoked)
 * If keys are named differently in left and right dataframes, use `left_on='keyleft', right_on='keyright'`.
-If merging on more than one column, use a list (same as for `on`).
+If merging on more than one column, use lists for both (same as for `on`).
-* If some columns are duplicated, inherits both, but modifies names.
+* If some columns are duplicated, the result inherits both, but modifies names.
 This can be changed by providing `suffixes` argument (a list).
 By default, adds `_x` and `_y` for left and right respectively.
 If you want one set of columns to retain old names, pass `None` as one of the elements of this list.
 * If some rows are not unique, behavior can be modified with `validate` parameter.
 * A diagnostic column may be created with `indicator=True` parameter.
 This creates a new column `_merge` with values of `left_only`, `right_only`, or `both`.
-* This can also be used in conjunction with `.query` and `.drop` to create exclusive joins; e.g. do a join, then only leave records from the left that weren't found in right).
+This feature may be quite helpful when used in conjunction with `.query` and `.drop` to create exclusive joins; e.g. do a join, then only leave records from the left that weren't found in right).
-* Instead of merging on an arbitrary column, we can also merge on index, which is controlled with `left_index=True` argument (and similar for the right). _Is it faster?
-Is it better?_
+* Instead of merging on an arbitrary column, we can also merge on index, which is controlled with `left_index=True` argument (and similar for the right). _Is it faster?_
 * To join only some columns, join with an incomplete dataframe (make df_left not a full dataframe, but select the columns you need using standard `df[['x','y']]` notation).
 * To remove duplicates, do `.drop_duplicates()`